surifirstpin/biplus_documentation/Docs_1/visualisation_overview.md

 ](https://raw.githubusercontent.com/sv18042016/fp1/b8aad43c522f9e3f211ee64e97819bb66b98ff81/images/full_vis1.png)

-## Visualization-Adds Life to Data
+## Visualization- Adds Life to Data

 Click on **Charts** tab, to configure different type of visualization images for your query.
 Under **General** tab, click on the type of chart you want to view.